Linby: History

 In the Imperial Gazetteer of England and Wales (1870–72) John Marius Wilson described Linby:

 LINBY, or LINDEBY, a village and a parish in Basford district, Notts.
 The village stands adjacent to the Nottingham and Mansfield railway, near the river Leen, 9¼ miles N by W of Nottingham; has a station on the railway, and a post office under Nottingham; and has Likewise two ancient crosses, which were supposed to mark an entrance-boundary of Sherwood forest.—The parish comprises 1,190 acres.
 Real property, £2,147; of which £25 are in quarries.
 Pop. in 1851, 310; in 1861, 257.
 Houses, 53.
 The property is not divided.
 The manor belongs to A. F. W. Montagu, Esq.
 The living is a rectory in the diocese of Lincoln.
 Value, £280.
 I Patron, A. F. W. Montagu, Esq.
 The church was re.cently restored, has a tower, and contains monuments of the Chaworths.

 The local parish church is dedicated to St. Michael and is a Grade II* listed building.
 Containing a number of features which date to the 13th century, the church has been extended several times, including restorations in the late 19th and early 20th centuries.

 There are two crosses in the village.
 The "Top Cross", a Grade II listed structure, is dated to the 14th century and was restored in the late 19th century.
-The "Bottom Cross" is inscribed with the date 1663, and may have been dedicated to the restoration of King Charles II.
+The "Bottom Cross" is inscribed with the date 1663, which was at the time of King Charles II and the restoration.